max-monty/APCS-S2/activities/challengeProblems/problem1-readability.md

   character individually).

 > **Clarification on sentences:** Count every occurrence of `.`, `!`, or `?` in the
-> input, including ones inside words like `U.S.A.` This is intentional — it matches
+> input, including ones inside words like `U.S.A.`
-> the original CS50 specification.

 ---